Bank BIC Namibia: Overview

-The bank operates as a retail bank, serving individuals, small and medium-sized businesses (SMEs), and large corporations, as well as non governmental organisations.
-As of December 2018, the bank's total assets were NAD:374 millIon (approx. US$22.36 million).
-Shareholders equity in 2016 was NAD:266,774,801 (approx. US$14.2 million).
+The bank operates as a retail bank, serving individuals, small and medium-sized enterprises (SMEs) and large corporations, as well as non governmental organisations.
+As of December 2018, the bank's total assets were N$374 millIon (approx. US$22.36 million).
+Shareholders’ equity in 2016 was N$266.77 million (approx. US$14.2 million).

 History

 The bank was licensed as a commercial bank in Namibia, in July 2015.
 It opened for business in June 2016, with one branch at the headquarters building.
 Later it opened a branch in the Prosperita Industrial Area, south of Windhoek and another branch in the city of Walvis Bay, on the Atlantic Ocean coast.

 Ownership

 Bank BIC Namibia Limited is a 100 percent subsidiary of the Bank BIC Group, headquartered in Angola, with subsidiaries in three African countries, South Africa (representation office), Namibia and Cape Verde; and one European country, Portugal - Banco BIC Português S.A.
+In July 2017, the group's affiliate in Portugal changed its name from "Banco BIC Portugal" to "Banco EuroBIC", due to court order, as there was infringement on the name of "Banco BIG Portugal".

-In July 2017, the group's affiliate in Portugal changed its name from "Banco BIC Portugal" to "Banco EuroBIC", due to court order as there was infringement on the name of "Banco BIG Portugal".
+EuroBIC s anti money laundering weakness were already known in 2015.